cllghn/r4sna/docs/1-Importing_and_Visualizing_in_statnet.md

     Koschade Bali
 ```

 Here, the edge weight attribute is imported by default as `Koschade Bali`, which may be misleading.
-Luckily, the `read.paj()`  function has an optional argument to provide the name for he edge variable read from the file.
+Luckily, the `read.paj()` function has an optional argument to provide the name for the edge variable read from the file.

 ```r